SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 # Enable Lifecycle Management Automation

 {% hint style="warning" %}
-**Lifecycle Management Automation** will be deprecared and replaced by the [Inactive Workspaces policy](../automated-workflows/inactive-workspaces-admin.md).
+**Lifecycle Management Automation** will be deprecated and replaced by the [Inactive Workspaces policy](../automated-workflows/inactive-workspaces-admin.md).
 After approximately two months, the feature will be fully removed from Syskit Point.
 {% endhint %}

 {% hint style="information" %}